 - Conserve water.
 Protect California’s long-term water availability through recycling, reuse and better groundwater practices.

 - Oppose Delta tunnels.
 The current plan to build massive tunnels to take Delta water to Southern California does not make environmental sense and I will firmly oppose it.

 - Protect urban growth boundaries.
 Voter-approved growth boundaries prevent sprawl and protect the quality of life in our communities.

 - Reduce carbon emissions.
-One of my key priorities will be to keep California on track to meet our carbon reduction goal - 1990 emission levels by 2020 and beyond.
+One of my key priorities will be to keep California on track to meet our carbon reduction goals.

 Education is an area where I believe my experience can make a difference for our State.
 California should be the national leader in education, and our students should be performing among the best in the world.
 Our schools need more resources, and our students need more options for quality instruction.